CodersHQ-AI-ML-Community/ai-confluence/learning-roadmaps/llm-from-zero-to-hero.md

 - Understand the architecture of common neural networks used in NLP, such as Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, and Transformers
 - Practice implementing basic neural networks using frameworks like TensorFlow or PyTorch
 - Refer Playlist: https://www.youtube.com/playlist?list=PLv3UF7F3axVQt18QNRShqnW6oeT3_6RFD

+## Week 4-5: Transformer Architecture and Attention Mechanism

+- Dive deep into the Transformer architecture and its components
+- Understand the attention mechanism and its variants (e.g., self-attention, multi-head attention)
+- Implement a basic Transformer model and experiment with different hyperparameters